nerdxio/reading-plan/README.md

 This GitHub repository offers a curated reading plan with PDFs for essential technical books.Ideal for both beginners and seasoned developers, the reading order guides you through fundamental concepts to advanced topics.
-Elevate your skills and build a strong foundation in software engineering.
-Happy learning! 📚🚀
+Elevate your skills and build a strong foundation in software engineering 📚🚀

 ## Notes
 - The books order is based on my personal opinion and experience. if you have any suggestions or recommendations, please